matejkaf/Doc/Java_3/03_Strings/Strings_ue05.md

 #### **Übung (Count words):**

-From [Link](https://wiki.engr.illinois.edu/display/cs125/Sample+Exams) – Write a complete Java program that processes user input lines.
+Write a complete Java program that processes user input lines.

 Your program should ignore any lines until it reads the line with exactly the text `"START"` in uppercase with no other preceding or trailing characters.
 Once START has been read, count the number of subsequent lines that include the character sequence `"salad"` in upper- or lower-case or any mixture (for example the line `"Ho;MySaLADer!"` counts as a matching line).
 When your program reads a line that is exactly the text `"END"` in uppercase with no other preceding or trailing characters, output the count of the matching salad lines and exit.
 Do not read any additional lines.
 Assume there will always be a valid `"START"` and a later `"END"` line.